 Mixed Use Development

-ACCON UK Limited have considerable experience in assessing the effects of mixed use development where a site comprises retail/ commercial premises adjoining residential uses.
+Residential elements often also form part of mixed-use developments where noise-generating activity may occur in close proximity to residential units.
+ACCON UK Limited have considerable experience in assessing the effects of mixed use development where a site comprises retail or commercial premises adjoining residential uses.
 We routinely assess the impacts of such development where effects can be due to:

 - Delivery noise,

 - Noise from air handing plant,

 - Increased traffic generation.

 The NPPF states that “development will often create some noise and existing businesses wanting to develop in continuance of their business should not have unreasonable restrictions put on them because of changes in nearby land uses since they were established”.